 “I just felt very weird,” Kunko said.

 He told his superintendent he was going to take the rest of the day off and go see a doctor.
 Kunko made it to the doctor’s office but could not recall the drive there.

 When he arrived, the 55 year old couldn’t hold himself upright, his face was drooping and he was having difficulty communicating.
 Noticing these common signs of stroke, his doctor immediately called an ambulance to transport him to the hospital.

 The next step: rehabilitation

-While in the hospital, an IV infection led to Kunko getting sepsis.
-So, in addition to his physical needs related to his stroke, he now also required medical support for his PICC line that infused antibiotics for eight weeks.
+In addition to his physical needs related to his stroke, he also required medical support for his PICC line that infused antibiotics for eight weeks.
 It was originally suggested that Kunko be sent to a nursing home for his care, but his family fought for him to receive care at Encompass Health Rehabilitation Hospital of Altoona in Pennsylvania.
 The team at Encompass Health of Altoona could take care of his PICC line in addition to providing him the rehabilitative care he needed to return home.

 Immediately he started working on speech, physical therapy and occupational therapy to improve his swallowing difficulties, memory, speech and function on his entire right side.

 Once referred to as having a “type AA” personality, Kunko struggled physically, mentally and emotionally with not being able to make immediate improvements, but the constant reassurance from his care team kept him going.
 “Ann Marie, the head of the speech department, really helped me to slow myself down, and also to see that I could improve, but that it may take a LOT of time,” Kunko stated.